groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/viewinfooptions/forpngview/_index.md

 ## ForPngView(bool) {#forpngview_1}

-Initializes new instance of [`ViewInfoOptions`](../../viewinfooptions) class to retrieve information about view when rendering into PNG.
+Initializes an instance of the [`ViewInfoOptions`](../../viewinfooptions) class to retrieve information about view when rendering into PNG.

 ```csharp
 public static ViewInfoOptions ForPngView(bool extractText)